 Book Critique of “45 Effective Ways for Hiring Smart”:

 I don’t actually agree with all the techniques recommended by Doctor Pierre Mornell.
-Handwriting analysis is an antiquated technique which is relegated to the same rank as astrology or to a lecture on entrails by the scientific community, and the author seems at times somewhat expeditious in the examples that he gives throughout the book.
+Handwriting analysis is an antiquated technique that is relegated to the same rank as astrology or to a lecture on entrails by the scientific community, and the author seems at times somewhat expeditious in the examples that he gives throughout the book.
 Some candidates were denied positions for reasons that seem frivolous to me.

-Never-the-less, the variety of recommended methods, the wealth of examples, means everyone will get something from it, whether you work in a small, medium or large company.
+Never-the-less, the variety of recommended methods, the wealth of examples, means everyone will get something from it, whether you work in a small, medium, or large company.
 What’s more, the cost of the book and the time necessary to read it (2 to 4 hours) are negligible in comparison to the amount of time lost that a single failed hire could cost you.
-If this book only transforms one failed hire into a successful hire, you will have a return on your investment that could be the best deal in the galaxy, at the very least 😉 .
+If this book only transforms one failed hire into a successful hire, you will have a return on your investment that could be the best deal in the galaxy, at the very least ;).
 You would be wrong to deprive yourself.

 - Superb book with lots of illustrations.